Theory driven penalty #

 for within-panel correlation (based on Belloni et al., 2016, JBES).

-option applies the within-transformation and cluster()
+The fe option applies the within-transformation and cluster() specifies

 the cluster variable.